-You may contact the customer service centre at any time to ask for statements and other notices that we are required to give you by mail.
+You may contact telephone banking at any time to ask for statements and other notices that we are required to give you by mail.
 You may ask for a paper copy of any information that we have previously provided to you within 7 years of the date of the original communication.

-Default, suspension and closure Default
+7. Default, suspension and closure Default